Academics

 In January 2019, we officially became Invictus Academy Tampa Bay.
 Our students chose this name as it means “undefeated.”
 Even though our students have faced great adversity in their lives, they keep working towards and fighting for their dreams.
 They truly are undefeated.
 They are Invcitus.

 Make a difference.
-Help a child be heard, donate today.
+Help a young person find their voice, donate today.

 Donate Now